singnet/das-node/Design.md

   and ordered delivery.
 - The messaging system will abstract the underlying network topology.
 - The messaging layer will be an external library.
-That way we can easily change it, without changing the code of the DAS Node.
+That way we can easily change it, without changing the code of the AtomSpaceNode.

 #### Considered Topologies